Jones diameter and crossing number of knots: Applications to crossing numbers

 \subsection{Doubles of amphicheiral knots}

 Note that amphicheiral (a.k.a. equivalent to their mirror image) adequate knots must have $\mathrm{wr}(K)=0$.
-That is amphicheiral adequate knots admit adequate diagrams of zero writhe number.
+This means that amphicheiral adequate knots admit adequate diagrams of zero writhe number.
 By Theorem \ref{doubleadequate} we have the following. \begin{cor} Suppose that $K$ is an amphicheiral adequate knot with crossing number $c(K)$.
 Then $c(W_-(K))=4 c(K)+2.$ \end{cor}

-It is known that for any $c>0$, there are alternating, amphicheiral knots of crossing number $c$ \cite{TaitIV}.
 The figure-8 knot is the fist example on the knot table to which Corollary \ref{amphi} applies.
 For $m>0$, letting $K_m$ denote the connected sum of $m$-copies of the figure-8 knot we have $c(W_{\pm}(K_m))=16m+2$.
 This should be compared with the discussion in \cite{blog}.

 For completeness, in Table 1 we give the list of all the prime knots up to 12 crossings to which Corollary \ref{amphi} applies.
 The information is taken from Knotinfo \cite{Knotinfo}, where the terminology used for knots that are equivalent to their mirror images is \emph{fully amphicheiral}.